action-ai-institute/MABEL-dataset/README.md

  | special_build | specifies if this binary is indicated as a special release | 1082 |
  | uninitialized_data_size | specifies the size of uninitialized data in this binary | 40960 |

+<br><br>
-The following features describe the DOS Header regarding the analyzed binary:
+# The following features describe the DOS Header regarding the analyzed binary:

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |